 Reading and writing, thinking and discussing, practicing and revising, memorizing and implementing.
 These are all elements of our multi-disciplinary Humanities course, and each semester we use these methods to help us complete a project (called an “expedition”) that has relevance, meaning and challenges.

-Rather than offer one class for literature, another for history, and another for writing, our Humanities course ties many connected subjects into one holistic learning experience.
+Rather than offer one class for literature, one for government, and another for history, our Humanities course ties many connected subjects into one holistic learning experience.
 At the 6th and 7th grade levels, the subjects included in this course are as follows:

 In our Humanities (6th/7th grade and 8th grade) classes, we look at lessons, patterns and major ideas from history.
 The human condition offers rich opportunities for colloquia, simulation, and projects, and we build classes that dive deeply into questions and circumstances that beg to be understood.

 Language arts elements are woven throughout the curriculum.
 Reading, writing, speaking, listening and viewing are essential to understanding the humanities.
 Students’ ability to fluently speak, write, listen and read are honed through practice, and through projects specifically designed to draw attention to these things.

 Literature is a staple that offers insight into the humanities, and also helps students refine their language arts skills.
 We use literature that is worth reading and re-reading; we frequently choose texts that have withstood the test of time, yet when we find excellent recent literature, that also becomes a class staple.

 In each Humanities class we emphasize the education of the whole person, including the education of the senses through art and music.
 We utilize art as one of the great ways to develop the refinement and discernment of the senses.
-Memorization through song and rhymes also plays an important role throughout each term.
+Memorization through song and rhyme also plays an important role throughout each term.
 Students become fluent in rhythm and meter, gain confidence with speaking, and become more attentive listeners.
 By incorporating art into learning, Williamsburg promotes well-rounded, thoughtful students.

 Relevance, challenge, meaning

 All of these subjects – social studies, language arts, literature, art, memorization, and writing – are woven into one cohesive expedition.
 Expeditions are chosen based on topics that

 have relevance to youth